-As we bid farewell to the Year of the Tiger and welcome the Year of the Wood Dragon, the Lunar New Year, which begins on February 10, 2024 and culminates on February 24th with the Lantern Festival, brings with it a burst of colour (mostly lucky red) and a tapestry of floral customs that weave together tradition and symbolism.
+As we bid farewell to the Year of the Wood Snake and welcome the Year of the Fire Horse, the celebration of Lunar New Year, which begins with the new moon on February 17, 2026 and culminates on March 3, 2026 with the Lantern Festival, brings with it a burst of colour (mostly lucky red) and many floral customs representing tradition and symbolism.
 Among the myriad rituals that mark this festive occasion, the significance of flowers takes centre stage, each bloom carrying its own story and meaning.

 Narcissus are the most auspicious flowers for the lunar new year, and look and smell beautiful.
 They can range from white to the most vibrant of yellows and are also known as water fairy flowers or more commonly, daffodils.
 They represent good fortune and prosperity.